alifaiyaz1120/Sorting-Algorithm/README.md

 # Sorting Algorithms Project

 This project implements and tests modified sorting algorithms with additional features, including sorting with custom comparators and variations of the quicksort algorithm.
-The project is structured into multiple tasks, as outlined in the provided instructions.
+The project is structured into multiple tasks, as outlined below
 ## Files

 - **Sort.h**: This file contains the modified sorting algorithms, including heapsort, quicksort, and mergesort.
 The algorithms now accept custom comparators.